Workday/prism-python/README.md

 ## CLI Example

-The command line interface (CLI) provides another way to interact with the Workday Prism Analytics REST API.
+The command line interface (CLI) is a no-code way to interact with the Workday Prism Analytics REST API.
 The CLI expects tenant and credential options to be passed on the command line, stored as environment variables, or stored in a configuration file (see Configuration section above).